-A baby alligator is flushed down a Chicago toilet and survives by eating discarded lab rats, injected with growth hormones.
-The small animal grows gigantic, escapes the city sewers, and goes on a rampage.
+A baby alligator is flushed down a Chicago toilet and survives by eating discarded laboratory rats injected with growth hormones.
+The small reptile grows gigantic, escapes the city sewers, and goes on a rampage.

 Ramon the alligator is flushed down the toilet as a baby and grows into a gargantuan monster by eating the corpses of laboratory animals who have undergone dubious hormone experiments, thus providing all the ecological and social subtext that one could possibly wish for, even if one doesn't normally go for films about giant alligators eating people left, right, and center--which is the inevitable and tragic result of Ramon's decision that the outside world looks rather more interesting than the sewers....Written by